 Aaron Gledhill, Healthcare Apprentice

 Picking the right programme is the first step in your health and social care career!
-Whether you choose a full-time study programme and pick your own specialism, or head straight into an Apprenticeship, we're sure to have something that suits you and your learning style.
+Whether you choose a full-time study programme and pick your own specialism, head straight into an Apprenticeship, or choose one of our brand new T Levels, we're sure to have something that suits you and your learning style.

 These programmes are ideal for people who are interested in a career in the health and social care sector.
 This could include caring for elderly people in a care home, working with adults or children with learning disabilities or helping people recover from illness or injury in a hospital or care centre.
 They offer an insight into health and social care, and provides the opportunity to develop the skills, qualities, values and experience that will help prepare you for further study or employment in this area.